day8/re-frame/docs/dominoes-live.md

 [:time-color-change "red"]
 ```

-The first element in the vector is a keyword which identifies the `kind` of `event`.
+The first element in the vector is a keyword that identifies the `kind` of `event`.
-Further elements are optional, and can provide additional data
+Further elements are optional and can provide additional data
 associated with the event.
 The additional value above, `"red"`, is
 presumably the colour.